MysticMoonlight/EnhancedModForgery/README.md

-# Notice
-* **NOTE: As of July 23 2022, All steam workshop based mod collections has been moved to EnhancedMod Forgery project.**
-* **NOTE #2: EnhancedMod Classic has been merged with main EnhancedMod repository.**

 # EnhancedMod Forgery
 EnhancedMod Forgery is a group of Steam Workshop based modpack project developed by Mystic Moonlight and community contributors.